PoulpiFr/little-green-adventure/readme.md

 ## Tech used

 - Solarus engine (see below)
-- Lua scripting
+- Lua scripting for all dialogs / logic
-- GIMP (weirdly the hardest part...)
+- GIMP for Tiles / Sprites creation / import (weirdly the hardest part...)

 ## How to run the game

-Coming soon.
+On mac OS:
+Run the "solarus-run" app.